 City of Bristol is a keen advocate and supporter of new music.
 In recent years, the band has performed Dr Liz Lane’s “Innovation 216” tribute to Concorde - beneath the wings of the iconic aircraft itself! - at Aerospace Bristol in 2020, before giving the premiere performance of Laura Shipsey’s “Of Far Flung Skies” in a performance at St George’s which was recorded and broadcast on BBC Radio 3.

-In Summer 2022, the band will present its new performance project, “New Horizons”.
-This will feature the premiere performance of two new works composed especially for City of Bristol by Hong Kong born (and BBC National Orchestra of Wales performed) composer Mandy Leung.
-The band will also explore new musical partnerships with Bristol Beacon and the Bristol Youth Choir.
+In September 2022, the band presents its new performance project, “Eastern Horizons” which features the premiere performance of two new works composed especially for City of Bristol by Hong Kong born (and BBC National Orchestra of Wales performed) composer Mandy Leung, together with our "Night at the Movies".

 The band is always keen to work with new partners and venues, and will continue to make music at the highest level and to support our local community in Bristol and wider.